Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 What is Independent Bookstore Day?

-In Chicago, 55 bookstores are participating in the Chicagoland Indie Bookstore Day Crawl.
-Those celebrating Independent Bookstore Day on April 26 will receive a “passport” at the first bookstore they visit, and it will be stamped at each additional bookstore—no purchase required (but, truly—will you be able to resist?).
+In Chicago, 55 bookstores participate in the Chicagoland Indie Bookstore Day Crawl.
+Those celebrating Independent Bookstore Day on April 25 will receive a “passport” at the first bookstore they visit, and it will be stamped at each additional bookstore—no purchase required (but, truly—will you be able to resist?).
 There are lots of incentives to stop by as many bookstores as possible on this day:

 This year, there are several ways you can participate.
 Visit bookstores on your own or with friends, or join an organized group.
 Organized group options range from bus crawls, bike crawls, to run crawls hosted by Read & Run Chicago.
 Read here for details.